alhiky-es/QA-demo/README.md

-# Qarchitect Technical Assignment
-Thanks for applying!
-The steps of this interview process are as follows:
-1. Phone screening
-2. Technical assessment <- *this is where we are now!*
-3. Technical interview
-4. Cultural interview
-5. C-suite interview

 ## Technical Assignment Details
 This assessment is meant to imitate what a working environment is like.
 You are welcome to use all the tools available to you as you would in the role itself.
 However, should you progress to the next round of interviews you will be expected to perform an in depth explanation of your solutions.